DRFwiphub/quiz/README.md

 CSS - used for display and control elements.
 CSS flexbox - flexbox was used for the layout.
 Javascript - Used for quiz Functionality and control of elements.
-VSCode - the IDE.
+The Fisher-Yates algorithm - for randomisation of question elements LazySizes library by AFarkas - for image handling https://github.com/aFarkas/lazysizes?tab=readme-ov-file VSCode - the IDE.
 GitHub - the host for the version control.
 Git - the version control method.